tab1-web/faq/docs/eternal/classes.md

 # Classes

 ## Meta Classes
-Below, you’ll find an overview of the top meta classes, organized by role.
-Each entry highlights key traits to help you choose based on playstyle and leveling experience.
-I’ve also included embedded videos for each class to give you a visual feel for how they play.
+**Below, you’ll find an overview of the top meta classes, organized by role**{style="color:rgb(198, 59, 161);"}.
+Each post highlights key traits to help you choose based on playstyle and leveling experience.
+I’ve also included embedded videos for each class to give you a visual feel for how they play, **support the original creators.** ☺️

 ### Why These Classes?
 I’ve focused on the most versatile and beginner-friendly options—classes that perform well in most content.
 Some niche or highly specialized picks aren’t listed here, as they’re less ideal for newcomers.